-Safety and technical inspection is a non-scored activity.
+Technical inspection is a non-scored activity.

 Technical inspection is conducted only to determine if the vehicle complies with the requirements and restrictions of the Formula SAE rules.

 Technical approval is valid only for the duration of the specific Formula SAE competition during which the inspection is conducted.